moeseno/PorcupineTVS/README.md

 ## 🎯 Use Cases

--   **3D Staging & Cinematography:** Allows directors to perform smooth, off-angle tracking shots and dolly pans entirely on a keyboard.
+### **3D Staging & Cinematography:**

--   **Video Games:** Gives players access to micro-adjustment angles for precise movement without needing a gamepad.
+Capturing smooth, professional camera pans in 3D viewports usually requires more than just a keyboard to avoid sharp 45° snaps.
+With PorcupineTVS however, sub-45° pans are easily achievable with the 98-direction logic.

+### **Cinematic Movement in Video Games:**

+Standard WASD only provides you with 8 directions to move in.
+This restriction often forces zig-zaggy movement or constant mouse movement when navigating curved paths or when looking at a slightly off center landmark, which can often break immersion.
+PorcupineTVS alleviates this issue by allowing for smoother angular movements each spaced 22.5° apart instead of the usual 45°.

+### **Precise Movement in 2D Platformers**

+Currently, most 2D platformers use "Time-Held" on the jump button for height, but horizontal movement is usually a binary "Max Speed" or "Zero".
+PorcupineTVS allows for players to smoothly "brake" their jumps by holding their primary direction and trimming with the opposite (holding A, then D after jumping).
+This way, the player can perform a mid-range jump both smoothly and consistently.

+### **Navigation Accessibility**

+Players with motor impairments who rely mainly on keyboard inputs are often restricted by the traditional 8 directions of movement paired with slow camera panning with arrow keys.
+PorcupineTVS effectively doubles the amount of movement directions without the use of any specialized hardware, providing an experience more similar to that of using a joystick for those who struggle to use one.

+### **A Quality-of-Life Upgrade in 3D Software**

+Why is this not a default feature/toggle in 3D software such as Blender or Unreal Engine???
+8-directional movement feels extremely limiting/annoying in **creative** 3D Software imo.

 ## Is this AI?

 Yes, this project was realized in less than 60 minutes using  **AI Vibecoding**.

 However, the concept of using temporal priority to create fractional vectors is my own idea.
 It did not come from a prompt or a pre-existing library.
 I literally needed such a thing for my own 3D staging engine so I decided to get AI to do the heavy lifting.
 LLMs were purely used for me to bring the concept into a demo in a short amount of time.
 Nothing more, nothing less.

 ## Other